Chernivtsi: Culture

 Since 1997 Chernivtsi has hosted an international art event under "Days of European Culture Heritage" project.
 Every year "Bukovinian Meetings" folklore festival is held during the City Day in which art groups from Poland, Hungary, Romania and Germany take part.

 Important part of Chernivtsi cultural life is Malanka Fest, Ukraine's main carnival timed to the religious St. Melania ("Malanka") Day and St. Basil Day.
-Respectively, this is usually conducted on 14 January, although this date may be moved a bit to match the weekend.
+The festival is usually held on 14 January, although the date may be moved to match the weekend.
 During the Festival groups from different towns and settlements of Bukovina compete in the artistic ingenuity.

 One of the biggest literary festival in Ukraine is the Meridian Czernowitz International Poetic Festival.
 The purpose of the festival is to return Chernivtsi to the cultural map of Europe and to develop a dialogue between contemporary Ukrainian poets and their foreign colleagues.
-The participants of Meridian Czernowitz are famous and interesting poets from Germany, Austria, Switzerland, Great Britain, United States, Denmark, Netherlands, Luxembourg, Liechtenstein, Poland, Romania, Russia, Ukraine and others.
+The festival saw the participants from more than 13 different countries.

+Several of the publications of Ukraine's Romanian minority are published in Chernivtsi, including Zorile Bucovinei, Concordia, Libertatea Cuvântului, Curierul de Cernăuți, Arcașul and Septentrion literar.
+Cernăuți TV, a private Romanian-language TV channel is also headquartered in Chernivtsi.